 - 1.1 Members will recall that this application was considered at the meeting of Speaker's Panel held on the 16 November 2022.
 Members decided that the application be deferred, to allow officers to carry out a site visit in order to ascertain whether an unlawful change of use has occurred at the property following reports that the property is being used primarily for business purposes. - 1.2 A full site visit was carried out at the property on 30 November 2022, including complete inspections of the main dwelling, attached garage to the side of the property and the detached outbuilding/garage to the rear of the property.
 It was observed that there was no evidence of the main dwelling, nor the attached garage to the side of the property being used for business purposes, with visible signs that the property is used as a dwelling.
+Within the detached outbuilding/garage to the rear, 1no. ice cream van was being stored, as well as the storage of stock in relation to an ice cream business. - 1.3 Another full site visit was undertaken in January 2023 by a planning officer and principal planning officer, who found no activity. - 1.4 The case officer undertook a further full site visit and investigation on 23 May 2023.
+It was observed that there was no evidence of the main dwelling being used for business purposes, with visible signs that the property is used as a dwelling.
+Within the detached outbuilding/garage to the rear, 2no. ice cream van were being stored, as well as the storage of a variety of stock in relation to an ice cream business.
+There is an extant enforcement notice which requires that only two ice cream vans may be stored at the site at any time.
+In addition to the visit by the case officer, an enforcement officer has undertaken a site visit on a regular basis at different times of the day to check the applicant is complying with an enforcement notice and will continue to do so. - 1.5 It is acknowledged that there are ongoing enforcement matters and concerns regarding potential breaches of planning at the application site.
+The applicant is aware of the enforcement notice, has been provided with a copy and has also been advised during the site visit on 23 May 2023 that no more than two ice cream vehicles can be stored at the property at any one time.
+If it is proven that there are more than two ice cream vehicles being stored at the property on a regular basis then the applicant is in breach of the enforcement notice and the local council may take further action.

-Within the detached outbuilding/garage to the rear, 1no. ice cream van was being stored, as well as the storage of stock in relation to an ice cream business. - 1.3 It is acknowledged that there are ongoing enforcement matters and concerns regarding potential breaches of planning at the application site.
-This application, which is for a two-storey/single-storey rear extension, must be considered on its own merits, based upon the submitted information before officers.
+1.6 This application is for a two-storey/single-storey rear extension to the main dwelling.
+On the basis of the above, the application should be considered on its own merits, based upon the information submitted.